ssharma2712/DrPhylo/README.md

 ```
-Sequence alignmnets         : A text files contains the path of all sequence alignmnets into fasta format.
+Sequence alignmnets         : A list of sequence alignmnets into fasta format.

-Phylogenetic tree           : A inferred phylogenetic tree with a node ID for the clade of interest.
+Phylogenetic tree           : A phylogenetic tree with clade ID for the clade of interest.

 Phylogenetic hypothesis     : A text file containing the species name with corresponding response value.
 A species is assigned +1 if the species belongs into the clade of interest or -1 otherwise.